RU09342-F18/lab-0-introduction-to-c-and-git-croninw9/Assignment/README.md

 # Math Library - William Cronin
 Performs a desired math operation using two integers (num1 and num2)

+# Variables Used
+* Integers - Num1 and Num2 represent the integers the user wishes to perform an operation on
+* Character - Operator represents the desired operation to be performed on the inputted integers

 # Operations available:
 * '+' - Add (num1 + num2)
 * '-' - Subtract (num1 - num2)